Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 However, if `PyObject` is opaque, then `PyDictObject` must also be opaque, and it's no longer possible to define C subtypes by simply defining a struct with a `base` member.
 Instead, you need to use [a new API specifically for this case](https://peps.python.org/pep-0697/), added in Python 3.12.

-During the Python 3.15 development cycle, a few more spots that needed updating:
+During the Python 3.15 development cycle, a few more spots needed updating:

 - [A new C API](https://peps.python.org/pep-0793/) for defining modules that avoids `PyModuleDef`, a type that extends `PyObject`.
 - [Making `PyObject` opaque and defining a new stable ABI](https://peps.python.org/pep-0803/)